Sections Of This Article:

 Zenith x Range Rover:

 Zenith teamed up with luxury automotive brand Range Rover to create the Zenith Defy Classic Range Rover Edition.
-The watch reflects the sleek and sophisticated design language of Range Rover vehicles, with a ceramic case and a special color scheme inspired by the luxury SUV, and elements from its wheel design.
+The watch reflects the sleek and sophisticated design language of Range Rover vehicles, with a ceramic case and a special colour scheme inspired by the luxury SUV, and elements from its wheel design.

 Swatch x Keith Haring: